quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 % Carpentry Con 2022  GIT Class Repo Wrangler
 % David Palmquist
-% August xx, 2022
+% August 02, 2022

 # Introduciton
-## Presentation title
+## A bit about me
+- David Palmquist
+- dpalmquist@fullerton.edu
+- quist00
-David Palmquist - California State University, Fullerton - dpalmquist@fullerton.edu
+- California State University, Fullerton

-## Slide 1 Acknowledgements
-Thanks for coming, thanks to the conference organisers.
+    - Career Center for 15 years
+    - Pollak Library for 6 years

-## Slide 2 Overview
+## Overview
 - Why the tool exists
 - See how it works
 - V1 and the phone booth problem